BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 I lived by bicycle and foot, had to borrow a car to haul six-gallon jugs of drinking water home.
 One evening a carpenter-friend dropped off scraps of pine, and after dark I kindled a crackling fire in the black belly of the old coal stove inside.
 I filled the stove with two-by-fours, happy as a cat about the sudden and radiant heat.
 The stovepipe glowed orange, then pulsed red.
 I stepped outside, and now the roar of flames, not water, said what I thought.
 A chimney fire!
 The whole place—the new side decks that Mickey had built while swimming in deep water, hanging by an elbow from a board—the phone line connected to a trench she had dug by hand—the sleeping loft she had added—the stove and LP gas tank—waited below flames leaping above the stove cap, firebrands dancing above the roof.
 I called Barbi my sweetie in town, who had heated with wood in an isolated farmhouse the first winter after her son Jonah had been born.
 “Close the damper,” she said.

 The fire quieted, but thin sheets of ice scraped against the floatation barrels beneath the house, frost shaving off, tinkling delicately like crystal.
 The sheets came down the river cavern-black, shining like glass, flashing a fluid white light from a moon hidden by clouds.
-Come morning goblets of ice jangled against one another and knocked hard against the barrels.
+Come morning, goblets of ice jangled against one another and knocked hard against the barrels.
 I heeded Mickey’s warning.
 I untied ropes, pushed out the house and set the plank in place from the downriver corner of the house.
 I did the same with the “standout,” a four-by-four, from the upriver corner.
 The boathouse had no front deck yet, only steel mounts for the plank and standout.
 I secured the plank and standout with steel pins, and then a southeast wind gusted, and the house swung upriver, crashing against the neighbor’s.
 The plank and standout climbed the bank, and the front barrels scraped bottom.

 If the house froze in where it was, it would remain locked in ice as water rose in the spring.
 So, I pushed the house out again—into whitecaps rolling backward up the Mississippi.
 Gusts kept blowing.
 The house kept swaying and banging the neighbor’s, luckily vacant.
 I felt like Sisyphus who the Greek god Zeus had sentenced to endlessly push an immense boulder nearly to the top of a mountain only to have it roll back down.
 Yet Albert Camus envisioned Sisyphus happy at the bottom of the mountain, about to push the boulder again.
 “If there is a personal fate, there is no higher destiny…The struggle itself toward the heights is enough to fill a man’s heart.”[9]

-Nonetheless I continued taking bicycle trips, and wind had blown me into ditches where I’d laid face-down as hail pounded my back, and face-up as dust, pebbles and bits of sage had screamed above me as if chased by a tornado.
-Headwinds had met me at mountain summits and had forced me to pedal as strenuously downhill as up.
-Crosswinds had nearly blown me from my bike as the Thunders had hurled lightning bolts all around me.
-So, sometimes I’d retreated from wind, sometimes I muscled against him.
+So, sometimes I’d retreated from Wind, sometimes I muscled against him.
 Now I sat on a side deck, set my feet against my neighbor’s house, pushed it upstream with leg-muscle.
 I let an extra barrel roll between the two houses—a buffer.
 I tied an extra rope on the front, sat in the riprap, pushed boulders with my feet and buried the standout in place with the rocks.
 I was Sisyphus indeed, if not Fred Flintstone.
 But the little gray boathouse now floated in its place, far enough out, so it would float safely free in spring.

 WINTER 1987-1988

 The wind turned north, throwing waves for days across the back dock, covering deck boards with glare ice.
 The full moon approached, and a parade of ice floes descended the river, white forms shaped like continents, some so thick that islanders were known to skate on them.
 The floes gleamed pearly and silver amid white vapor, crowding from bank-to-bank, and smashed the house’s upriver corner and spun off heavily and slowly, denting barrels.
 Geese and swans flew furiously south beneath the stars, honking and hooting a desperate-sounding commotion.
 I lay in my sleeping bag beside the fire and hoped the floes would not bang the house loose or shake the stack from the woodstove.
-I must have slept because I woke suddenly to silence.
+I finally fell asleep, and I woke suddenly to silence.
 The house no longer rocked, and the pearly gray continents stood motionless, locked together by crooked white borders.

 Barbi brought nine-year-old Jonah and his best friend Matt to the boathouse for a sleep-over.
 The two boys bedded down in the sleeping loft and discovered a knothole in the floor that allowed them to spy on Barbi and me below.
 They whispered and giggled all night.
 We ate all-you-can eat pancakes for breakfast, walked across the back channel and witnessed funnels of frozen white bubbles suspended in clear black ice below a highway bridge–indisputable evidence of G-a-a-a-a Loop and G-a-a-a-a Lunk.